veekaybee/textedit/textedit/README.md

 1. You'll need at least Python 3.5 to run Text Edit.
 2. `git clone https://gitlab.com/veekaybee/textedit.git`
-3. `cd textedit`
+3. `cd textedit/textedit`
 4. Run `pip install .`
 5. That's it!
 You're ready to use textedit.
-6. If you encounter any issues, `export PYTHONPATH="${PYTHONPATH}:/my/other/path"` to your `~/.bashrc` or Windows equivalent file.
+6. If you encounter any issues, `export PYTHONPATH="${PYTHONPATH}:/texteditpath"` to your `~/.bashrc` or Windows equivalent.
-7. Running tests: `python -m unittest discover` to test whether wordcount works.
+7. Running tests: `python -m unittest discover` to test basic wordcount functionality.

 ### Prerequisites